Saija

 Research

 My research focuses on patient rights, with specific expertise in patient empowerment and patient education.
-I have a particular interest in multiculturalism and the healthcare experiences of individuals in vulnerable positions.
+I have a particular interest in antiracism and individuals in vulnerable positions.
 I am also developing a strong interest in visual science communication, specifically the use of comic strips to disseminate research findings.

 Methodological experience: